-Collection, maintenance, disclosure of certain personal information is governed by legislation including the Privacy Act 1988 amended), (as Corporations Act and certain rules such as the ASX Settlement Operating Rules.
-You should note that if you do not provide the information required on the application for Shares. the Company may not be able to accept or process your application.
+Collection, maintenance, and disclosure of certain personal information is governed bv legislation including the Privacy Act 1988 (as amended), the Corporations Act and certain rules such as the ASX Settlement Operating Rules.
+You should note that if you do not provide the information required on the application for the Shares.
+Company may not be able to accept or process your application.